padcom/framework-less-frontend-development-examples/presso.md

 ---

-## Let's get you lying out on a grid
+## Let's get you laid out on a grid

 ```css
 body {